When is it the the best time to visit Muir Woods?

 AGAIN!
 Don’t try to simply drive up to Muir Woods !

 Since 2018, you must make a reservation to visit Muir Woods.
 Do it prior to visiting, since you wont have cell-service or internet in Marin, once you cross the Golden Gate bridge!
+Take the Muir woods shuttle – breezy convenient way to get to and from this nationally recognized natural landmark.

 John Muir Woods short history reference.